gu1dosan/2800-202410-BBY15/readme.md

 ## How did you use AI?
 Tell us exactly what AI services and products you used and how you used them.
 Be very specific:
 1. Did you use AI to help create your app?
 If so, how?
 Be specific.
    - We leveraged AI to help us create some images and graphics for the logo and for some error pages to make our app more friendly.
+   - ChatGPT was also used for debugging purposes
 2. Did you use AI to create data sets or clean data sets?
 If so, how?
 Be specific.
    - We did not.
 3. Does your app use AI?
 If so, how?
 Be specific.